 4. Senior or student checking

 These accounts typically provide all the same benefits of a checking or interest-bearing account, but waive the fee or offer other special deals to customers who qualify.
-For example, seniors will get special features once they reach age 55 and college students can keep their account fee-free until they graduate and
+For example, seniors will get special features once they reach age 55 and college students can keep their account fee-free until they graduate.
+Here’s our list of top checking accounts for teens.

 5. Money market